Is the Husqvarna 315X Automower Any Good?

 I did not notice any defects or serious weaknesses, which no robotic lawnmower has been able to do so far.

 Basically, the Automower 315X works very reliably and precisely.
-Like most models on the market, that use the random navigation.
+Like most models on the market, that use random navigation.
 However, thanks to GPS, lawn height sensing, and other features this has been a great model to use.

 In practice, the Automower 315X manages the entire garden very well, even if it is a bit more complex.
 Husqvarna could certainly expand the GPS control a bit, with areas that can be set manually in the app, but also as it is, the 315X does a very good job.
 Better than any other robotic lawnmower we have tested.

-A great strength of the Automower 315X is the manoeuvrability and good grip of the wheels.
+A great strength of the Automower 315X is the maneuverability and good grip of the wheels.
 Husqvarna speaks of a 40% gradient, which the 315X should manage without any problems.
 Even smaller slopes that cause problems for other robotic lawnmowers the 315X had no problems with.
 Nevertheless, one must of course say that embankments or other steep slopes are a bit too much for the 315X.

 In general, I would rate the 315X very good with off-road capability, even in more complex gardens.